 All the customers under different product categories are categorized into low, medium and high risk based on their profile.
 The Credit manager while appraising the transaction and rendering his approval will prepare the profile of the customer based on risk categorization.
-An indicative categorization for the guidance of businesses is provided in Annexure - I. Each business process adopts the risk categorization in their respective credit policies subject to confirmation by compliance based on the credit appraisal, customer's background, nature and location of activity, country of origin, sources of funds, client profile, type of products/services offered, delivery channel used for delivery of products/services, types of transaction undertaken - cash, cheque/monetary instruments, wire transfers, forex transactions, etc. etc., Where businesses believe that a particular customer falling under a category mentioned below is inhis judgement falling in a different category, he may categorize the customer so, so long as appropriate justification is provided in the customer file.
+Each business process adopts the risk categorization in their respective credit policies subject to confirmation by compliance based on the credit appraisal, customer's background, nature and location of activity, country of origin, sources of funds, client profile, type of products/services offered, delivery channel used for delivery of products/services, types of transaction undertaken - cash, cheque/monetary instruments, wire transfers, forex transactions, etc. etc., Where businesses believe that a particular customer falling under a category mentioned below is inhis judgement falling in a different category, he may categorize the customer so, so long as appropriate justification is provided in the customer file.
 For completely secured retail finance products, such categorization may be waived.